 6

-Improve collaboratively, evolve experimentally
+Improve collaboratively and evolve experimentally

 📊